Berucan/Portfolio2/README.md

 ### Prerequisites
 - A text editor (eg. VScode)
 - Node package
+- Overview of Html, Css, flex-box, grid, Github and Linters

 ### Run project test in your local environment.

 To get the copy of this project on your local machine, please go ahead and follow the steps below:
 - Open your terminal
 - clone the project from the source repository by running run: git clone https://github.com/Berucan/Portfolio.git.
-- Open the use the live server extension for vscode or index.html file in the browser.
+- Open the index.html file in the browser or use the live server extension for vscode.
 ## Authors

 👤 **Berucan Daisy**